Day of action against abuse of power on November 27, 2025

 We will open the stages again - the real stages at the Milchstraße location and the ideal stages within us - to think critically together and exchange ideas about what needs to be changed.

 Recently, power-critical perspectives have come to the fore in artistic universities.
-In a list of demands published in November 2023, the ASten of all conservatoires called for changes in the culture of cooperation, ranging from the systematic survey and evaluation of abuses of power to mandatory training for teaching staff, student empowerment and, for example, simplified changes in teaching staff.
+In a list of demands published in November 2023, the ASten of all music universities called for changes in the culture of cooperation, ranging from the systematic survey and evaluation of abuse of power to mandatory training for teaching staff, empowerment of students and, for example, simplified changes of teaching staff.

 There are public and non-public formats.